TariqAHassan/BioVida/README.md

 It is hoped that by freeing machine learning experts from these onerous tasks, they will be able to focus their efforts on modeling itself.
-In turn, enabling experts to advance new insights and understandings into disease.
+In turn, enabling them to advance new insights and understandings into disease.

-In a nod to recursion, this library tries to accomplish some of this automation using machine learning itself (namely, convolutional neural networks) to automatically clean messy data.
+In a nod to recursion, this library tries to accomplish some of this automation using machine learning itself, using tools like convolutional neural networks.

 To view this project's website, please [click here].